-The rapid intervention team in a supra-regional hospital context: an environmental scan and a unique case study
+Rapid Response Team (RRT) in a supraregional hospital context: an environmental scan and a unique case study

 principal investigators